Shippensburg University Psychology Department

 Some courses have Service Learning Project components that have students working on problem-solving initiatives in the community.

-If you wish to donate to the Psychology Department, please visit the
+To give back to the Shippensburg Psychology Department, please visit the SU Foundation